JoinCODED/DEMO-React-componentsAndProps-BookStore/README.md

-# React-day1 book shop
+# React - Day 1 Book Shop

 ## What is this demo?
-a book store with home page, list of books page, books details page
+A book store with a description and a list of books.

 ## What are the objectives?